lessthanoptimal/gversion-plugin/readme.md

 project.compileJava.dependsOn(createVersionFile)
 ```

-For an Android project here's how you shouold do it:
+For an Android project here's how you should do it:
 ```groovy
 project(':app').preBuild.dependsOn(createVersionFile)
 ```